504 North James Street

 My prayer for each of the children is that they grow not only in academic knowledge but also develop a love of Jesus to be carried with them throughout their lives.

 I am the 2nd & 3rd grade teacher at SMLS.
-Last year, I taught fifth through eigth grade Math as well as some 4th grade curriculum.
+Before transistioning to 2nd & 3rd grade last year, I taught 5th - 8th grade math and some 4th grade curriculum.

-I look forward to teaching second and third graders as these are important years in a child's education.
-These children learn essential skills in language, reading, math, and social-emotional development.
+I look forward to teaching second and third graders, as these are important years in a child's education.
+The children learn essential skills in language, reading, math, and social-emotional development.
 I love that by the time students begin second and third grade, school isn't new to them, but a continuation of skills they have developed.

 It excites my teacher heart to observe and scaffold for these students the skills necessary to move forward in their education.
 I can't wait to see their academic growth as well as their learning to walk closer with Jesus.